software-mansion/react-native-gesture-handler/docs/component-buttons.md

       </View>
     </RectButton>);
 ```
 It is applicable for both iOS and Android platform.
-On iOS you won't be able to even select the button, on Android you won't be able to click it in accessibility mode.
+On iOS, you won't be able to even select the button, on Android you won't be able to click it in accessibility mode.

 ## `BaseButton`